Jaguar E-Type Model Guide - Series 1 3.8

+The Series 1 3.8-litre cars used the triple SU carburetted 6-cylinder engine from the Jaguar XK150S and all 3.8 models used the Moss ‘non-synchro first’ gearbox throughout.
 All E-Types featured fully independent suspension and four- wheel servo-assisted disc brakes.
 Jaguar was one of the first car manufacturers to equip cars with disc brakes as standard, developed from the Le Mans- winning Jaguar C and D-Types.

 The Series 1 can be easily recognised by glass-covered headlights (up to mid- 1967), small ‘mouth’ opening at the front, side lights and tail lights positioned above the bumpers, and exhaust tips under the number plate in the rear.
 The first 92 right-hand-drive and 386 left-hand-drive roadsters featured the outside bonnet locks, but by August these had been superseded by internally- positioned bonnet locks.